Home / Insights / What Are the Different Types of Asset Protection Trusts?

 One of the most important parts of the process is the actual “funding” of the trust.
 You must determine how much to put into the trust and then transfer the assets to the trust.
 If you do not complete this step, you likely will not receive any or all of the benefits of the asset protection trust.

-An attorney is essential to help ensure that you make a well-informed decision and then execute your plan properly.
+An attorney is essential for trust and estate administration to help ensure that you make a well-informed decision and then execute your plan properly.
 We recommend that clients consider asset protection trusts as part of their overall estate planning process, so they take a comprehensive view of their estate.

-If you are considering a trust or an update to your estate plan, contact us for a consultation today.
+If you are considering a trust or an update to your estate plan, contact us for a trust and estate administration consultation today.

 FEATURED VIDEO